redhat-plumbers-in-action/storypointer/README.md

 storypointer -c curl

 JIRA Version: 9.12.10
+JQL: project = RHEL AND ("Story Points" is EMPTY OR priority is EMPTY) AND status != Closed AND component = curl ORDER BY id DESC
 5 issues are waiting to be sized and prioritized.

 🐛 RHEL-1234 - In Progress - Assignee